elkhaldaoui/MERN-API-E-COMMERCE/README.md

 For the database component, you can use an existing Docker image for MongoDB, such as mongo:4.2, and specify the necessary environment variables in the docker-compose.yml file.

-Here is an example docker-compose.yml file that brings everything together:<br>
+Here is an example docker-compose.yml file that brings everything together:
 ``version: '3'<br>
 services:<br>
   server:<br>